TadiT7/treble_experimentations_wiki/Cubot-Quest.md

 | Offline Charging          | OK                                                        |
 | Extra button              | Not working at all                                        |
 ---

+## Havoc 2.9, based on AOSP 9 GSI
+ Mobile Internet.
+It works for 30 minutes than it stops.
+Rebooting will restart Mobile Internet for other 30 minutes.

 ## GSI AOSP 10